-I love the look of it and I love the endless possibilities of flavors that a bundt pan can hold and mold.
+I love the look of it and the endless possibilities of flavors that the pan can hold and mold.
+In this case, with the holidays approaching, I was super excited to use eggnog as the star ingredient.

 This has become my younger son’s favorite cake and he’s already requested it for his birthday party in a couple of months.
 I love it.